-This case concerns the question whether the dispositive principles of law CTS articulated should be sub silentio confined to the facts of that case, and extender statutes that expressly apply only to statutes of limitations should also be applied to a statute of repose Congress enacted as a fundamental limitation on a statutory near strict liability claim.
-Amici support Petitioners' argument that CTS means what it says.
+This case presents the question whether the dispositive principles of law CTS articulated should be sub silentio confined to the facts of that case, and an extender statute that expressly applies only to statutes of limitations should also be applied to a statute of repose Congress enacted as a fundamental limitation on near-strict-liability claims.
+SIFMA supports Petitioners' argument that CTS and CALPERS mean what they say.
 The Statute should be construed in accordance with its plain language and this Court's rulings.
-It should not apply to the Securities Act's statute of repose.
+It does not create an exception to Section 13.

 The FDIC concedes in this action that it did not bring its Securities Act claims within the period allowed by its three-year statute of repose.
-Petitioners moved for judgment on those claims as barred by that statute of repose.
+Petitioners moved for judgment on those claims as barred by Section 13.
 The FDIC responded that Petitioners' motion should be denied based on a provision of the Statute that extends the "statute of limitations" for certain claims.
-However, the Statute extends only the "statute of limitations," and not statutes of repose.
+However, the Statute does not purport to extend statutes of repose.
 Accordingly, the District Court properly rejected the FDIC's argument and granted Petitioners' motion.
-A divided Second Circuit panel reversed.
-The majority construed the Statute to permit the FDIC to bring claims after the period allowed by the Securities Act's statute of repose.
-Judge Parker filed a compelling dissent, explaining that CTS mandates that the Act's statute of repose governs and the FDIC's claims must be dismissed.
+The Second Circuit found that First Horizon "controls the outcome of this appeal" and vacated the District Court's ruling.
+App.4a.
+First Horizon construed the Statute to permit the FDIC to bring claims after the period allowed by Section 13.
+Judge Parker filed a compelling dissent, explaining that CTS mandates that Section 13's repose statute govern and the FDIC's claims should be dismissed.

 The Statute is clear and unambiguous.
-It extends only the "statute of limitations" for certain claims by the FDIC as a conservator or liquidating agent.2 Statutes of repose are not mentioned.
-Nothing in the Statute extends the statute of repose for any claim.
+It extends only the "statute of limitations" for certain claims by the FDIC as a conservator or liquidating agent.
+Statutes of repose are not mentioned.
+Nothing in the Statute extends the repose statute for any claim.